PandaGab/christian-server-setup/README.md

 * __-d__ Giving this flag will start the container and _detach_ from it right after.

+**Detaching and attaching from/to a container**: You can detach from inside a running container with the combination `ctrl + p, ctrl + q`.
+You can than reattach to it with `attach`.
+Here is an example:

-You can attach to a container with `docker attach container-name`
+`docker attach container-name`

-You can kill container with `docker kill container-name`
+**Listing the running container**: It is very useful to see what are you currently running with `ps`.
+Here is an example:

+`docker ps -q --filter "name=pattern"`

+- `-q` → quiet, affiche seulement l'id des containers
+- `--filter`  → filtre la requête
+    - `"name=pattern"` → filtre en fonction des noms des containers

+**Killing a container**: It is also interesting to kill containers with `kill`, though pay attention with that, you have the permission to kill others' containers.
+Here is an example of powerful command nesting in shell to kill a list of container from a name pattern:

+`docker kill $(docker ps -q --filter "name=pattern")`

 #### Useful aliases/functions
 Starting container can rapidly get cubersome.
 Here is two shortcuts I am using.